mtr-cherish/cherish/README.md

 There are a few options out there for hosting your goals and projects with community feedback and assistance... so why Cherish?

 Cherish aims to set itself apart by enforcing a *good willed* policy on all of our Initiatives.
-That is, an Initiatve must be within the following categories to be considered eligible for Cherish:
+That is, an Initiative must be within the following categories to be considered eligible for Cherish:

 * Open Source Project
 * Nonprofit